RKR21/cardsharks/docs/DesignDoc.md

 The webpage is broken up into several pages.
 These pages are navigated with the button on the top bar.
 Certain buttons such as Cart, Collection, and Edit Inventory are only available when logged in with edit inventory only available to an admin.
 ![Homepage.png](Homepage.png)
 A customer would go to the account tab, and log in with their username.
 From there, they can add items to their cart, either by finding them in the list or by searching for them.
-From their they can navigate to the cart tab where they can view and edit their cart, or checkout.
+From there they can navigate to the cart tab where they can view and edit their cart, or checkout.
+When logged in as an admin, a tab becomes visible allowing editing of the inventory.

 ### View Tier